 Explore InDesign Classes in BostonAdobe Premiere Pro is the leading choice for video editing for TV, movies and the internet.
 It allows users to weave together video clips, graphics, and audio to produce professional grade video projects.
 It offers seamless integrations with Adobe Audition, After Effects, Photoshop and more.

 Explore Premiere Pro Classes in BostonAutoCAD is a computer-aided design software used to create scale blueprints, schematics, and models.
 It’s used by engineers, interior designers, manufacturers, and architects.
-AutoCAD offers intelligent objects for creating common plans, such as electrical and plumbing design plans.
+AutoCAD offers intelligent objects for creating common plans such as electrical and plumbing design plans.

-Explore Revit Classes in BostonFigma is a web-based design application used for wireframing and prototyping applications.
+Explore AutoCAD Classes in BostonFigma is a web-based design application used for wireframing and prototyping applications.
 With Figma, UX and UI Designers can easily collaborate on projects and share clickable product designs with users for testing.

-Explore Motion Graphics Classes in BostonAnimation refers to the art of creating the illusion of motion and depth in 2D or 3D images.
+Explore Figma Classes in BostonAnimation refers to the art of creating the illusion of motion and depth in 2D or 3D images.
 Most modern animation is done using digital applications like Adobe After Effects or Premiere Pro though hand drawn projects aren't unheard of.
 Animation professionals will work on the post-production aspects of video production projects and their work ranges from the addition of simple title cards to the creation of completely digital assets like dragons, power armor or even whole environments.

 Explore Web Development Classes in BostonTake enterprise-level projects from start to finish with a comprehensive Product Management course.
 Participants master core concepts, exhibit emotional intelligence, and support a company’s mission.